Celebrating diversity in health and healthcare research

 Lecturer in Molecular Microbiology in the School of Biomedical Sciences

-Cathy Coelho
+Professor Cathy Coelho

-“Equality, Diversity and Inclusion is an area close to my heart because, through raising a daughter with a learning disability, I know what it feels like to be marginalised and to have to fight for what is given freely to others.
+“Equality, diversity and inclusion is an area close to my heart because, through raising a daughter with a learning disability, I know what it feels like to be marginalised and to have to fight for what is given freely to others.
 Through her I have learnt to advocate for people who do not have a loud voice and act as a positive role model to help people learn acceptance and tolerance.
 I am passionate about challenging inequalities and prejudices.”

 Associate Professor of Education, Peninsula Dental School

-Dr Mona Nasser
+Professor Mona Nasser

-"My research involves a critical evaluation of how research is prioritised, conducted and implemented and, to understand the best ways with which to identify and address current gaps in knowledge.
+“My research involves a critical evaluation of how research is prioritised, conducted and implemented, to understand the best ways with which to identify and address current gaps in knowledge.
 I am very lucky to work with a diverse group of scientists from different countries, men and women with different life experiences.
-These diversities are crucial to ensure a constructive discussions in science on how we can find better ways to conduct research."
+These diversities are crucial to ensure a constructive discussions in science on how we can find better ways to conduct research.”

 Clinical Lecturer in Evidence Based Dentistry